Wangx1024/wangx1024.github.io/_pages/about.md

-News🔥：
+## Recent News🔥：

-5/2023: My paper “Anti-circulant dynamic mode decomposition with sparsity-promoting for highway traffic dynamics analysis” is accepted at Transportation Research Part C. Full paper
+5/2023: My paper “Anti-circulant dynamic mode decomposition with sparsity-promoting for highway traffic dynamics analysis” is accepted at Transportation Research Part C. [Full paper](https://arxiv.org/abs/2302.07108)
 2/2023: My paper “Low-Rank Hankel Tensor Completion for Traffic Speed Estimation” is accepted at IEEE Transactions on ITS.
-[Full paper][https://arxiv.org/abs/2105.11335]
+[Full paper](https://arxiv.org/abs/2105.11335)
+1/2023: I had 3 papers at TRB 2023.
+I spent a wonderful week in DC!
+Happy to see new and old friends here ☕️!